With college pro days right around the corner, the Cowboys' star seniors are preparing hard for a…

 Center: Eric Scott (Kentucky)

 A better athlete than football player at this point, Scott has the tools to develop.
 He demonstrates good feet with the ability to slide laterally inside and has the arm length to keep defensive tackles off his body.

-Defensive End: Rob Jackson (
+Defensive End: Rob Jackson (Kansas State)

 Jackson possesses an explosive first step off the edge and the body control to dip around the corner.
 He lacks the girth to hold the point of attack but knows how to create pressure off the edge.

 A tough competitor who plays with good hand placement and instincts on the edge, Larkin does a nice job at the point of attack shedding blocks and plays with a consistent motor.

 A short plugger who plays with a low stance and good leverage, Thompson has very good instincts and gets off the snap quickly.
 He displays an excellent motor to make plays down the field and is always working hard in pursuit.